Captive Bred

 Species Overview

-• Size: BCI typically grow 6–8 feet (1.8–2.4 m) in length, with females usually larger than males.
-Adults often weigh 15–30 pounds depending on genetics and husbandry.
+Size: Adults typically reach 6–8 feet (1.8–2.4 m) in length, with females generally larger and heavier-bodied than males.
+Adult weight commonly ranges from 15–30 pounds, influenced by sex, genetics, and husbandry.

 Captive Care